Unmesh Desai: Career

 Desai was first elected to the Newham London Borough Council in 1998, representing St Stephens ward.
 He was subsequently elected as a councillor for East Ham Central in 2002 following a boundary change.
 He continued being a councillor for East Ham Central until 2018 when he stood down to focus on his London Assembly work.
 During his time on Newham Council he served as Cabinet Member for Crime and Anti-Social Behaviour.

-In May 2016, Desai was elected to the London Assembly succeeding John Biggs as the member for City and East, winning nearly 58% of the vote.
+In May 2016, Desai was elected to the London Assembly (succeeding John Biggs) as the member for City and East, winning nearly 58% of the vote.
 He was subsequently reselected as Labour candidate for the constituency for the 2020 London Assembly election.

-Desai is Labour's London Assembly spokesperson on Policing and Crime and Chair of both the London Assembly Audit Panel and the Police and Crime Committee.
+Desai is Labour's London Assembly spokesperson on Policing and Crime and sits on the Budget and Performance Committee, Police and Crime Committee and Transport Committees.
 During his time on the Assembly, he has campaigned on issues including police pay and conditions, anti-fascism, and hate crime at football grounds.

+In 2022, Desai successfully called for a Metropolitan Police investigation into breaches of Covid regulations at Downing Street under the Boris Johnson administration.

+He has highlighted the phenomenon of "cuckooing", where criminals take control of a vulnerable person's home and use it for organised crime, writing a report "Protecting the Vulnerable: Addressing 'Cuckooing' in London" which showed there were 316 cases of cuckooing in 2022.
+The report set out recommendations to tackle the offense.
+Desai has continued this campaign, calling for cuckooing to be made a specific offence, and calling on the Metropolitan Police to enact his recommendations.

+He has highlighted the impacts of police underfunding, focusing on screened out crime, Blue Badge theft and resources needed to police protests in London.

+He has used his position to ensure that the Metropolitan Police build trust and confidence in their work following the Casey Review, monitoring the number of officers dismissed for misconduct, the number of hearings undertaken and new Policing Board that oversees standards in the Met.

+He has also called for greater action from police on violence against women, highlighting high rates of drink spiking in London and poor prosecution rates for female genital mutilation.

+Arrest and suspension

+On 7 January 2025, Desai was administratively suspended by the Labour Party following a police investigation.
+Following an investigation which lasted some weeks, the police dismissed all charges against him and he was reinstated in the party.
+A statement issued by his lawyer said that he had be cleared of any wrongdoing in a recent police investigation, but did not say what the investigation had been about.